pkage/gitignore-helper/README.md

 $ gitignore Python
 ```

-Print a language's .gitignore to the current directory
+Print a language's .gitignore to the current directory:

 ```sh
 $ gitignore Python >> .gitignore